Frequently Asked Questions (FAQ)

 What services are provided at the Volunteer Healthcare Clinic?

-VHC provides Walk-in Clinics for adults and children seeking medical attention for primary, acute care needs twice a week and a Chronic Disease Management Clinic for enrolled patients with hypertension, diabetes and other endocrine disorders once a week.
-The Clinic offers social service referrals, limited mental health services, some specialty care (see below) and healthy lifestyle counseling as well.
-The Clinic has an on-site laboratory and pharmacy and provides lab testing and medication services.
+VHC provides Acute/Primary Care Clinics for adults and children seeking medical attention twice a week and a Chronic Disease Management Clinic for enrolled patients with diabetes and other endocrine disorders once a week.
+The Clinic offers social service referrals, limited mental health services, some specialty care, and healthy lifestyle counseling as well.
+The Clinic has an on-site laboratory and pharmacy and provides lab testing and medications.

 When is the Clinic open?